OleksandrPapirnyi/Futurana-X/README.md

 This public repo is a tech overview.
 Game source code and private builds are available under NDA upon request.

 ⚖️ Legal
 © Luarte Studio.
 All rights reserved.
-“Futurana” working title.
+“Futurana-X” working title.